-EXAMPLE 19: Off-market share buy-back including dividend
+Example 19: Off-market share buy-back of shares held in a private company including dividend

-Ranjini bought 10,000 shares in Company M in January 2003 at a cost of \$6 per share, including brokerage.
+Ranjini bought 10,000 shares in Company M a private company in January 2003 at a cost of \$6 per share, including brokerage.
+The shares in Company M are not listed on a stock exchange.

-Last February, the company wrote to its shareholders advising them it was offering to buy back 10% of their shares for \$9.60 each.
+In January 2023, the company wrote to its shareholders advising them it was offering to buy back 10% of their shares for \$9.60 each.
 The buy-back price was to include a franked dividend of \$1.40 per share (and each dividend was to carry a franking credit of \$0.60).